 The monitor port on your computer is not accessible when the computer is attached to the docking station.

-The DVI-D port on the docking station is functional only on models with the ATI video controller.
+The HDMI output port on your computer and the DVI-D port on the docking station are functional only while your computer is in SPEED mode.